 And the icing?
 You pour it over the hot cake, while it’s still hot as well.
 Then you just leave it to see up.
-Omgosh the things that happen when you pour hot icing on hot cake, we’re talking some weird almost third layer in there where the cake and icing meet.
+Omgosh the things that happen when you pour hot icing on the hot cake, we’re talking some weird almost third layer in there where the cake and icing meet.
 You just need to try it out for yourself and see!

-If you’re like me and you want to read more about the sheet cake and it’s history check out this article about them.
+If you’re like me and you want to read more about the sheet cake and their history check out this article about them.
 And then there is this article where it’s called a Sheath Cake, which I also found interesting.

 A Cake I Can’t Screw Up!

 Believe me, I have made a lot of bad cakes in my life.
 It’s probably my biggest disappointment as a baker.
 Especially as the baker behind the GBBO Bake-Along Group on Facebook.
 Their own leader can’t make a cake to save her life until NOW that is!